OSGeo/OSGeoLive-doc/en/quickstart/kosmo_quickstart.rst

 OGC services
 --------------------------------------------------------------------------------

 #.
-Start the GeoServer WMS included in the LiveDVD by selecting the option *Education > Start GeoServer* (or from the desktop, go into *Web Services* folder and double-click the Start Geoserver icon)
+Start the GeoServer WMS included in the LiveDVD by selecting the option |osgeolive-appmenupath-geoserver| (or from the desktop, go into *Web Services* folder and double-click the Start Geoserver icon)

 #.
 Press the *Load SDI Service* button at the main toolbar to open the wizard